04.28.2017 | 2 Iyar, 5777

 Two attorneys for former PM Olmert angrily leave legal conferenceafter verbally sparring with former Mazuz.

-By GIL HOFFMAN AND JERUSALEM POST STAFF
+By Gil Stern Stern HOFFMAN AND JERUSALEM POST STAFF

 Sous la plume de sa femme, le « tournement » de Benny Lévy vers le Dieu d’Israël, au cœur de son chemin de vie, trouve ici son éclairage sous forme de célébration

 By KATHIE KRIEGEL